 How Do You Prove the Officer Was Wrong?

-In Wetker's case, Milwaukee County "sent letters blaming her for the crash and threatening legal action if she didn't pay for the damage," WITI-TV reports.
+In Weyker's case, Milwaukee County "sent letters blaming her for the crash and threatening legal action if she didn't pay for the damage," WITI-TV reports.
 The county also failed to tell her about a key piece of evidence: video from an airport surveillance camera that showed the accident did not take place as the deputy had described it in his report.

 That's partly why, nearly a year after the 2013 crash, prosecutors declined to press charges.
-Wetker now wants the county to pay for her medical bills, and has filed a complaint against the deputy who wrongly arrested her, WITI-TV reports.
+Weyker now wants the county to pay for her medical bills, and has filed a complaint against the deputy who wrongly arrested her, WITI-TV reports.